natemosco/Ying-Internship/README.md

 <center>
 <img src="./data/ying-shareable-link.gif" title="Shareable link feature that I coded" alt="share-link gif" width="800" height="400">
 </center>
-## Overview

-YING is a platform being built to allow people to skill share with eachother thus empowering individuals, non-profits and corporations to exchange their resources and skills for time based credits.

 ## Detailed list of tasks performed during my time with YING:
 1. Refactor of App.tsx on the Front-End